nominalrune/KeyboardDateInput/README.md

     - "31" + 9 → "09"

 ##### Deletion with Backspace
-Pressing backspace resets the day to "00".
+Pressing backspace resets the date to "00".

 ## License
 MIT License